Mangaia: Demographics and settlement

 Mangaia is divided into six districts (puna): Tamarua, Veitatei, Kei'a, Tava'enga, Karanga, and Ivirua.
 The districts are very nearly sectors meeting at the highest point near the center of the island, Rangi-motia.
 The districts are, as on some other islands of the Southern Cook Islands, further subdivided into 38 traditional sub-districts called tapere.
 In the Cook Islands constitution, however, the six districts are listed as tapere.

 The capital is the village of Oneroa, on the west coast, containing about half the population.
 Oneroa is in fact a contiguous village area that consists of three villages: Tavaʻenga, Kaumata and Temakatea.
 All of Oneroa is located within Keiʻa District, including its northernmost village Tavaʻenga, which is not in Tavaʻenga district as one might assume by the name.
 There are three more villages, Tamarua in the south and Ivirua and Karanga in the northeast.

 Mangaia's population was estimated at two to three thousand by John Williams in 1823.
 Despite an epidemic following European contact, and again in 1844, by 1846 its population had risen to 3,567.
 Emigration and disease had reduced the population to 2,237 in 1867, and 1,700 in 1892.
 In the twentieth century its population grew, peaking at 2,002 in 1966.
 The decline of the pineapple industry and subsequent economic collapse has led to further emigration and caused the population to drop by 75% from its peak, to 499 in 2016.

 Culture

 Unlike other islands of the Southern Cook Islands, Mangaia has retained its traditional collective land tenure system.
 Land use is decided by each district's kavana, independently of the Land Court.
 It has also retained its own dialect of Cook Islands Māori, reo Mangaia.

-One anthropologist, Donald Marshall, described Mangain residents as "the most sexually active culture on record" prior to European contact, with men "[spending] their late teens and 20s having an average of 21 orgasms a week (more than 1,000 times a year)."
+One anthropologist, Donald Stanley Marshall, described Mangain residents as "the most sexually active culture on record" prior to European contact, with men "[spending] their late teens and 20s having an average of 21 orgasms a week (more than 1,000 times a year)."